jpjones76/SeisIO.jl/docs/src/seisdata.rst

 Appending without merging
 -------------------------
-``push!`` adds a SeisObj instance to a SeisData instance without attempting to merge the channel with existing data. ``append!`` adds a SeisData instance to another SeisData instance without attempting to merge identical channels.
+``push!`` adds a SeisChannel instance to a SeisData instance without attempting to merge the channel with existing data. ``append!`` adds a SeisData instance to another SeisData instance without attempting to merge identical channels.

 ``push!(S,T)`` assigns each channel in T to a new channel in S, even if it creates redundant channel IDs.